urfdvw/CircuitPython-online-IDE-for-classes/README.md

 }
 module.exports = { apikey };
 ```

-`npm install` to install all required modules,
+5. `npm install` to install all required modules,
-and then `npm start` to start the project locally.
+6. and then `npm start` to start the project locally.

-How to deploy the service onto the google app engine is beyond the scope of this document.
+7. visit `http://localhost:5000/` in the browser to log in as a student.
+8. visit `http://localhost:5000/receiver.html` in the browser to open instructor tools.